adrianrudnik/ablegram/website/docs/index.md

 features:
   - title: Cross-platform
     details: Built to work across Windows, MacOS and Linux platforms.
-  - title: Completely offline
+  - title: Open source
-    details: No Internet connection required, no subscription plans to worry about.
+    details: No subscription fees, no internet connection required.
   - title: Comprehensive indexing
     details: Full text index of your Ableton files - covering their internal structure.
   - title: Content tagging
     details: All findings are tagged.
 Search your files using text components or tags.
+  - title: Share and collaborate
+    details: Make your search available to your mobile device or other guests while you work on your current project.
 ---

 <SchemaOrg>